Wood County Airport (Ohio): Facilities

 The airport has a fixed-base operator that sells both avgas and jet fuel.
 It offers services such as catering, hangars, conference rooms, pilot supplies, a crew lounge, and more.

 The airport has an AWOS IIIP/T in operation.

-The Bowling Green Flight Center is a 16,800-square-foot aviation education facility at airport run as part of the Bowling Green State University aviation program.
-It was opened on April 27, 2015.
+The Bowling Green Flight Center is a 16,800 sqft aviation education facility at airport run as part of the Bowling Green State University aviation program.

-The Bowling Green Flight Center at the Airport.

-A full flight simulator in the Flight Center.

-The Gate guardian of the airport.

 Aircraft

 For the 12-month period ending September 8, 2020, the airport had 32,485 aircraft operations, an average of 89 per day: 99% general aviation, <1% air taxi, and <1% military.
 This is up from 27,405 movements in 2007.
 In 2020, there were 45 aircraft based at this airport: 40 single-engine and 5 multi-engine airplanes.

 The university fleet at this airport consisted of 19 aircraft in 2019, all either single or multi engine propeller aircraft.